RBC Capital Mkts slashes price target on Bloom Energy Corporation [BE] – find out why.

 Sponsored

+The stocks have a year to date performance of -23.59 percent and weekly performance of -6.17 percent.
+The stock has been moved at -37.05 percent over the last six months.
+The stock has performed -19.73 percent around the most recent 30 days and changed 11.36 percent over the most recent 3-months.

-Compared to the average trading volume of 5.20M shares, BE reached a trading volume of 3821250 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 4.47M shares, BE reached to a volume of 2788145 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 RBC Capital Mkts have made an estimate for Bloom Energy Corporation shares, keeping their opinion on the stock as Outperform, with their previous recommendation back on July 07, 2023.